 Il Dritto (The Straight One) has been designed by Arata Isozaki & Associates, Andrea Maffei Architects and it's one of the tallest skyscrapers in Italy (207 meters high).
 It is the new Allianz headquarter and it includes 50 floors of offices.

-The tower strikes a stunning ultrathin profile, composed by eight modules, each one including six floors.
+The tower strikes a stunning ultrathin profile, composed of eight modules, each one including six floors.

 The vertical succession of rounded forms creates a feeling of slight vibration of the volume, as it rises upwards.
 Elevations of the short sides are fully glazed and show the mechanical series of six panoramic lifts.

-The architectural intent to design an endless tower was successfully achieved, in fact the thin volume emphasises the slenderness.
+The architectural intent to design an endless tower was successfully achieved, in fact, the thin volume emphasizes the slenderness.

 Even though the building is strong enough to withstand a seismic event, rather than sacrifice office space at the top for a damper, the team opted for four external, and gold-painted, steel buttresses, which anchor into the structure on the 11th floor.